 Alexandra was a victim of circumstance back in 2007.
 Alexandra was "downsized" during the recession, as were many Americans.
-She was a single mother, without a job and raising two young children.
+She was a single mother without a job and raising two young children.
 She found out, first hand, what it meant to feel in need of some help.
-"I was too prideful to ask for help but you know you need it."
-So she persevered and someone noticed her resolve and how she adapted to her surroundings.
+"I was too prideful to ask for help, but you know you need it."
+So she persevered, and someone noticed her resolve and how she adapted to her surroundings.
 Dr. Vivian Haynes, President and founder of Sisters Helping Sisters In Need, Inc., assisted Alexandra in many ways.
-Initially assisting by personally babysitting but also school transportation and homework help.
-Alexandra and Vivian became very good friends and colleagues.
+She was initially assisting by personally babysitting but also school transportation and homework help.
+Alexandra and Vivian became excellent friends and colleagues.
 Alexandra worked closely with Dr. Haynes, who soon became a mentor, and she showed Alexandra the benefits organizations like hers provide to women in need.

-Alexandra wants to help families stay together, stay positive and to learn how to maintain a steady course to empower our youth.
-She understands how tough it can be; sometimes thinking there is no hope.
-TeachThemYoungER is her way to give assistance but also hope and inspiration to those families in need or adjusting to unfamiliar surroundings.
-She believes you can become an important piece of your community. "..and if we can get together and give of our time, knowledge and resources, we can make a tremendous impact in our communities.
+Alexandra wants to help families stay together, stay positive, and to learn how to maintain a steady course to empower our youth.
+She understands how tough it can be, sometimes thinking there is no hope.
+TeachThemYoungER is her way to assist but also hope and inspiration to those families in need of adjusting to unfamiliar surroundings.
+She believes you can become an essential piece of your community. "..and if we can get together and give of our time, knowledge, and resources, we can make a tremendous impact in our communities.
 We want our youth to know that, regardless of their circumstances, they can become successful."